-While alcohol and opiates look, taste, and feel vastly different, both substances are central nervous system depressants which, even when used alone, can impair brain activity and slow functioning throughout several organ systems, among other things.
+While alcohol and opiates look, taste, and feel vastly different, both types of substances are central nervous system depressants which, even when used alone, can impair brain activity and slow functioning throughout several organ systems, among other things.
 Unfortunately, it is common for people to abuse alcohol and opioids together to enhance the effects of each substance.
-Because these two substances work synergistically, there is an increased chance of toxicity and overdose.
+Because these two types of substances work synergistically, there is an increased chance of toxicity and overdose.

 Signs of overdose from concurrent use of alcohol and opioids include: